Scott--R/Tailwind_Local_Control_API/README.md

 <img src="_static/app_dev_id.jpg" width="30%" />

-We can find device IP address and MAC in tailwind App, then build the device address like this:<br>
+We can find the device IP address and MAC in the Tailwind App, then build the device address like this:<br>
 MAC: 30:ae:a4:80:18:80 <br>
 Device Address in local network: tailwind-30aea4801880.local <br>
 IP Address: 192.168.3.7